shirshak55/ama/README.md

-# ama
+# Ask Me anything

-Ask me anything !
+Just fill a issue and I would love to reply as soon as possible.